3mdeb/96boards-docs-wiki/Reference-Platform-bugs.md

 - Kernel version
 - Build version
 - Hardware

+Write precise steps to reproduce your bug:

-- Steps to reproduce your bug
+- Being able to reproduce steps is the most important part of your bug report
+- A developer is highly likely to fix your bug if it can be reproduced

 ***